winduum/winduum-docs/docs/docs/config.md

 * **Type:** `string[]`
 * **Default:** `['light', 'normal', 'medium', 'semibold', 'bold', 'extrabold']`

-These are additional font weights that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.
+These are additional font-weight tokens that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.

 Example `font-boldy`:
 ```css